Get the Military Insider Newsletter

 Get the latest on pay updates, benefit changes and award-winning military content.
 Right in your inbox.

 The U.S. Space Force is the 6th independent U.S. military service branch, tasked with missions and operations in the rapidly evolving space domain.
-As of June 2020, its headquarters has yet to be announced.

 The Department of Defense forwarded a Space Force proposal to Congress, on March 1, 2019, calling for a service that would fall under the Air Force in the same way the Marine Corps falls under the Department of the Navy.
 The proposal also included the designation of a new position: undersecretary of the Air Force for space, a civilian position that would answer to the secretary of the Air Force and oversee U.S. Space Force.
 Officials estimated the creation of a new service would cost $2 billion over five years, and require 15,000 personnel.